De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Conclusions

-\item hadrons viewed in the infrared as color-anti-color ``dumbbells'' in free conformal four-dimensional rotation, corresponding to the centrifugal $\ell (\ell +1)\mbox{csc}^2\chi$ potential, or motions slightly perturbed by the also conformal color-dipole potential, $(-2b \cot\chi )$ (attributed to glueballs) whose magnitude is proportional to the strong coupling constant $\alpha_s$ by virtue of (\ref{strng-b}), a circumstance that allowed us to extract the $\alpha_s$ value from data on the meson masses in accord with data, \item relevance of conformal symmetry in both the extreme regimes of QCD.
+Our analyzes show that the experimentally reported conformal symmetry patterns of the light flavored meson mass distributions are well modelled by a conformal $dS_4$ internal space-time, considered as located outside of the Minkowskian light cones attached to local observes on this space, and hypothesized as the geometry relevant for the description of the virtual degrees of freedom inside hadrons.
+Along this line, the interaction in the infrared regime of QCD among the virtual hadron constituents has been defined by the Laplacian of the closed space-like hyper-spherical geodesics $S^3$ on $dS_4$, where quark and gluon systems are inevitably and necessarily colorless, In effect, hadrons in the infrared have been viewed as color-anti-color dipoles in free conformal four-dimensional quantum rotation, described by the $\ell (\ell +1)\mbox{csc}^2\chi$ potential, or, rotation slightly perturbed by the also conformal color-dipole potential, $(-\alpha_sN_c\cot\chi )$, attributed to a gluon-anti-gluon color dipole.
+The magnitude of the perturbance is proportional to the product of the number of colors, $N_c$ by the strong coupling constant, $\alpha_s$, by virtue of (\ref{cmplt_ptn}), a circumstance that allowed us to extract from data on meson masses reasonable $\alpha_s$-values, and to conclude on the relevance of a dynamical conformal symmetry in both the extreme regimes of QCD.

-\end{itemize} Thus, either the external conformal symmetry, via $dS_4$ special relativity, motivates the internal color gauge group, $SU(3)_C/Z_3$, or, vice versa.
-However, at open spaces, such as the causal patches, space-time locus-es of bubble walls nucleated in $dS_4$, where no charge-neutrality is required, color could be released within this scenario and become observable.
-Our findings favor conformal $(2+4)$ space-time over the Minkowskian $(1+3)$ space-time, with the extra dimensions, a frozen second time-, and an additional space-like dimension, showing up off-shell.
-In effect, the description of the simplest composite (two-body) systems in QCD, the mesons, have been put at a comparable footing with the description of the simplest composite (two-body) system in QED, the H atom.
-The correspondence between the strong and the Coulomb potential (here for an adimensional radial distance, $r$,) has been found as,